Kansas men’s divorce attorneys provide answers to frequently asked questions with regards to divorce in Kansas and Kansas divorce laws.

 Yes, in the state of Kansas, alimony of a fair and equitable amount can be awarded by a judge depending on relevant factors of the marriage and individual spouses.

-How long do you have to be married to get spousal support in Kansas?
+How long do you have to be married to get alimony in Kansas?

 While there is not a set number of years you have to be married to receive spousal support in Kansas, a variety of factors will be considered if a judge awards alimony.
 These factors include the duration of the marriage, standard of living, financial standing of both parties, contribution to the marriage, age and physical condition of the spouses, ability to find employment, and the ability of the paying party to provide support to their spouse.